17000cyh/IMDiffusion/README.md

 ![Image Description](result.png)

 # Data
-To use the data mentioned in our paper, please unzip Machine.zip in file data.
-The data of SWaT has not been uploaded, and you need to apply for it and perform data preprocessing.
+To use the data mentioned in our paper, firstly download Machine.zip from https://drive.google.com/file/d/1VX5P60gS6fIJ_XDvnlF6M5fwJbWxwkNI/view?usp=sharing and put it in /data.
+Please unzip Machine.zip in data.
+The data of SWaT has not been uploaded, and you need to apply by its official tutorial.

 To use new dataset, please: